Characteristics and prevalence of fake social media profiles with AI-generated faces: Characterization of TwitterGAN

 \subsection{Heuristics for identification}

 During the annotation, we identified some heuristic indicators that can help spot GAN-generated profiles.
 The most distinctive feature lies in the flaws.
 Although GANs can generate realistic human faces, other parts of the images are often featured with defects.
-For instance, GANs sometimes have difficulty producing realistic hats (Fig.~\ref{fig:heuristics}(a)), glasses (Fig.~\ref{fig:heuristics}(b)), and ears (Fig.~\ref{fig:heuristics}(d)).
-Similarly, users can pay attention to accessories, such as earrings (Fig.~\ref{fig:heuristics}(d)) and necklaces, that GANs often struggle with.
-Clothing details, especially collars, are also problematic for GANs (Fig.~\ref{fig:heuristics}(c)).
-Last but not least, the background sometimes can hint at the artificial nature of a picture (Fig.~\ref{fig:heuristics}(b)).
+For instance, GANs sometimes have difficulty producing realistic hats (Figure~\ref{fig:heuristics}(a)), glasses (Figure~\ref{fig:heuristics}(b)), and ears (Figure~\ref{fig:heuristics}(d)).
+Similarly, users can pay attention to accessories, such as earrings (Figure~\ref{fig:heuristics}(d)) and necklaces, that GANs often struggle with.
+Clothing details, especially collars, are also problematic for GANs (Figure~\ref{fig:heuristics}(c)).
+Last but not least, the background sometimes can hint at the artificial nature of a picture (Figure~\ref{fig:heuristics}(b)).
 While annotating \dataset{TwitterGAN} accounts, we specifically examined the defects in their profile pictures.
 Two annotators agreed that 60.1\% of them have clear defects (Cohen's Kappa = 0.90).

 Profile images lacking obvious defects can still be identified through inconsistencies between images and profile information.
 For instance, there may be a disconnect between the perceived gender or ethnicity in the image and the associated names.
 Such mismatches often result from creators randomly pairing images and names without validation.
 However, relying solely on this criterion can be inaccurate and potentially biased, so it should be used cautiously and complemented with additional verification.